 The Battle

-Battle of Posada scene from the Chronicon Pictum, illustrating Wallachian mountain ambush tactics (1502)
+Historical map or illustration showing the Battle of Trotuș (Moldavian-Ottoman Danube frontier) (1502): Battle of Posada scene from the Chronicon Pictum, illustrating Wallachian mountain ambush tactics (1502)

 Battle of Posada scene from the Chronicon Pictum, illustrating Wallachian mountain ambush tactics (1502) (c.
 1360) — Chronicon Pictum (c.
 1360).
 Public domain.

 In summer 1502, an Ottoman raiding force, numbering an unspecified amount, penetrated the Trotuș valley along the Moldavian-Ottoman frontier.
 Moldavian forces, under a hasty defense, attempted to intercept the Ottoman advance within the mountainous terrain.
 The engagement lasted five days, ultimately resulting in an Ottoman victory.
-This marked the beginning of Moldavian military decline during the later years of Stefan’s reign and signaled increasing Ottoman pressure on southeastern Moldavia.
+This marked the beginning of Moldavian military decline during the later years of Stefan’s reign and signaled increasing Ottoman pressure on southeastern Moldova.

 Casualties & Outcome